 Brantley is a co-founder and President of Giving Docs.
 He is involved in all aspects of day-to-day operations, crafting the company culture, and maintaining relationships with Giving Docs' nonprofit partners.

 Brantley received his JD and a BFA in Economics from the University of Texas at Austin.
 He recognizes that people needing low-cost legal services in the US are extremely underserved.
 He is passionate about nonprofit fundraising and empowering people to take control of their legal identity.

-Dan Barasch is co-CEO at Giving Docs, where he leads strategy related to fundraising, operations, and business development.
+Dan Barasch is CEO at Giving Docs, where he leads business development, strategic growth, and operations.

-Having spent much of his career in the nonprofit sector, he brings 20+ years of experience at the intersection of technology and social good.
-He recently served as CEO at Stae, a technology company offering a modern data toolkit for local government.
-Previously, Dan co-founded and served as Executive Director of the Lowline, a non-profit focused on building the world’s first underground park using solar technology.
-He has held leadership roles at Google, PopTech, New York City government, UNICEF, the 9/11 Survivors’ Fund, and the World Affairs Council, where he co-produced the weekly National Public Radio show “It’s Your World.”
-He serves as President of the Board of Directors of the Purpose Foundation, and he is the author of Ruin and Redemption in Architecture, a book on abandoned spaces and adaptive re-use of abandoned spaces around the world.
-He lives in New York City with his partner and young son.
+He brings 20+ years of experience at the intersection of technology and the nonprofit sector.
+He previously served as CEO at Stae, a technology company offering a modern data toolkit for local government.
+Dan spent a decade as the Co-Founder and Executive Director of the Lowline, a non-profit focused on building the world’s first underground park using solar technology.
+He has held leadership roles at Google, PopTech, UNICEF, the 9/11 Survivors' Fund, and the World Affairs Council, where he co-produced the weekly NPR show “It’s Your World.”
+He serves as President of the Board of Directors of the Purpose Foundation, and he is the author of Ruin and Redemption in Architecture, a book on adaptive re-use of abandoned spaces around the world.
+He lives in New York City with his husband and two sons.